Leonardo3737/WhatsApp-Clone-Api/README.md

 4. Now just wait for the "client is ready" message to appear in the console, and your application should work normally
 # Console Messages
 * 'client is ready' : the application is connected with whatsapp
-* 'user connected' : The front-end connected correctly with this application
+* 'user connected' : The front-end connected correctly with this application.